The Copper Canyon is a hikers dream,

 Day 8: Free morning - train to El Fuerte

-  AM: Free to enjoy a leisurely breakfast, with time after to perhaps hike up nearby rock formations (or visit the overlook at Cerro Gallegos, if you did not go there yesterday).
+AM: Free to enjoy a leisurely breakfast, with time after to perhaps hike to a small waterfall, (or visit the overlook at Cerro Gallegos, if you did not go there yesterday).

 On arrival, transfer to the Hotel Mansion Serrano, your home away from home in the Copper Canyon.

 Meals included: BL